standardrb/standard/README.md

 temporary file buffer in your editor), you can specify the config location with `--config path/to/.standard.yml`.

+You can also set a global configuration by creating a `.standard_global.yml` in your home directory.

 ## What you might do if you're REALLY clever

 Because StandardRB is essentially a wrapper on top of